juandld/narritive-hero/README.md

   - `storage/transcriptions/` one JSON per note (see schema below)
   - `storage/narratives/` saved narratives as `.txt`
 - `compose.yaml` Docker Compose services

+Notes:
+- In Docker, the frontend is served as static files via Nginx and the browser calls the backend at `http://localhost:8000` directly (published from the backend container).
+No proxy is required.

 ## Note JSON Schema